Copy and paste the below script into your own website or blog to embed this book.

 The train was just pulling out of Waukesha.
 For some time she had been conscious of a man behind.

 She felt him observing her mass of hair.
 He had been fidgeting, and with natural intuition she felt a certain interest growing in that quarter.
 Her maidenly reserve, and a certain sense of what was conventional under the circumstances, called her to forestall and deny this familiarity, but the daring and magnetism of the individual, born of past experiences and triumphs, prevailed.
 She answered.

 He leaned forward to put his elbows upon the back of her seat and proceeded to make himself volubly agreeable.

 "Yes, that is a great resort for Chicago people.
 The hotels are swell.
 You are not familiar with this part of the country, are you?"

 "Oh, yes, I am," answered Carrie.
 "That is, I live at Columbia City.
 I have never been through here, though."

 "And so this is your first visit to Chicago," he observed.

 All the time she was conscious of certain features out of the side of her eye.
-Flush, colourful cheeks, a light moustache, a grey fedora hat.
+Flush, colorful cheeks, a light moustache, a gray fedora hat.
 She now turned and looked upon him in full, the instincts of self-protection and coquetry mingling confusedly in her brain.